Adding to Your Project

 This guide will walk you through adding PSPDFKit for Web to your project for standalone deployment.

-- After requesting an evaluation license, follow the PSPDFKit for Web Trial link in the received email.
+After requesting an evaluation license, follow the PSPDFKit for Web trial link in the email you received.
 This will automatically fill in the license information in the following examples on this page.

-- Depending on how you want to install the package follow the instructions from either the Manual download or Install with npm section below.
+- Depending on how you want to install the package, follow the instructions from either the Manual Download or Install with npm sections below.

-If you wish to add PSPDFKit for Web manually download the framework here.
+If you want to add PSPDFKit for Web manually, download the framework here.

 The download will start immediately and will save a zip archive like